amd/quark-documentation/docs/onnx/user_guide_supported_optype_datatype.rst

-Besides interger data formats, the quantizer also supports quantizing float32 models to float16 or bfloat16 data formats, just set the “activation_type” and “weight_type” to VitisQuantType.QFloat16 or VitisQuantType.QBFloat16.
+Besides interger data formats, the quantizer also supports quantizing float32 models to float16 or bfloat16 data formats, just set the "activation_type" and "weight_type" to VitisQuantType.QFloat16 or VitisQuantType.QBFloat16.

 .. code:: python